Ivan Gologanov: Biography

-In 1893 Atanas Shopov - general secretary of the Bulgarian Exarchate in Istanbul wrote about him:
+Gologanov participated in the Bulgarian church movement.
+In 1893, Atanas Shopov, general secretary of the Bulgarian Exarchate in Constantinople, wrote about him:

 That Mr. Iv.
-Gologanov enjoyed and enjoys great importance and fame in Sersko.
-The Serian influential Greek circles, as well as the leadership of the Serres Monastery "St. Ivan the Forerunner" gives him great honors because he has influence among his compatriots.
+Gologanov enjoyed and enjoys great importance and fame in Serres area.
+The influential Greek circles in Serres, as well as the leadership of the Serres Monastery "St. Ivan the Forerunner" gives him great honors because he has influence among his compatriots.
 Mr. Ivan Gologanov has deep knowledge of the Greek language, and in the Bulgarian book he is self-educated.